The pull of pre-wealth

 It’s easy to see the appeal, of course.
 After all, who wouldn’t want to get in on the ground floor of the next Google or own a slice of the new Slack, safe in the knowledge that their hard work will be rewarded when the company finally goes public?

 Perhaps that’s why 87 percent of respondents to a recent survey performed by Schwab stated that equity was a crucial benefit of their job, or why 53 percent of people under the age of 38 admitted that it was the primary reason for them accepting a role in the first place.

 The desire to own a piece of the pie is understandable, and the end result shows up in these peoples’ salaries.
 At Secfi for example, our customers earn on average $300,000 a year, yet own equity that totals $3.9 million, roughly 13 times that figure.

 This is what we call the pre-wealth gap, and unfortunately for many startup employees, it’s getting wider.

 Today’s companies are staying private for longer.
-The average time it took for US companies to go public in 1999 was just four years, according to research from University of Florida professor Jay Ritter.
-By 2014, that figure had ballooned to 11 years and the growing gap shows no sign of slowing down any time soon.
+The average time it took for U.S. companies to go public in 1999 was just four years, according to research from University of Florida professor Jay Ritter.
+By 2014, that figure had ballooned to 11 years and the growing gap shows no sign of slowing down.